goatslacker/alt/guides/getting-started/async.md

 };
 ```

-Next, wel'll need to change the actions to use this new method we created.
+Next, we'll need to change the actions to use this new method we created.
 We will add an action called `fetchLocations` which will fetch the locations and then call `updateLocations` when it successfully completes.
 A new action is also added, `locationsFailed` which deals with the locations not being available.
 Add these methods to the class.

 `actions/LocationActions.js`